All runners should work on their flexibility and mobility. Being more flexible can help to prevent injuries and improve your performance.

 Depending on what your goal is—strength, endurance or restorative—there are different types of yoga that can help you achieve your goals.

 If you’re looking to increase your strength, then Ashtanga yoga would work well; it has a faster-paced sequence.
 Every pose will focus on strength and each move will help to strengthen your core—think of the Boat Pose.

-If you’re looking to increase your endurance levels, then Bikram yoga would certainly help with that.
-The temperature of the class varies between 90 to 105 degrees Fahrenheit, where you’ll do a variety of poses like the Runner Lunge, Pigeon Pose or the Lizard Pose.
+If you’re looking to increase your endurance levels, then hot yoga would certainly help with that.
+The temperature of the class varies between 90 to 105 degrees Fahrenheit, where you’ll do a variety of poses like the Runner Lunge, Pigeon Pose or Lizard Pose.

 Restorative yoga calms the body and the mind.
 The sequence of the poses is slower and is a good way to stretch and relax the muscles.

 Yoga will help stretch and relax those tight hamstrings, quads, hip flexors, back and core muscles, especially after a long run or intense training session.
-The stretching and relaxation will help your muscle to recover quicker, but you’ll find that your range of motion also increases.
-This can help you run better the next day and even increase your PR.
+The stretching and relaxation will help your muscles to recover more quickly, but you’ll find that your range of motion also increases.
+This can help you run better the next day and even improve your PR.

 A Longer Yoga Session: Before or After?

 If you want a longer yoga session, it’s best to do it after your run.
 This will allow you to remain in a relaxed state for longer; the muscles can recover and you’ll find that you’ll get a good night’s sleep.